 Do you know how to predict when a stock will go up?
-When day trading, you don’t profit from fundamental analysis; you profit from buying and selling.
-You need to know what you will do when the market does what it is going to do.
-Unfortunately, the market doesn’t shout out when stock is going to surge in price.
+When day trading, you don’t profit from fundamental analysis but from buying and selling.
+You need to know what you will do when the market does what it will do.
+Unfortunately, the market doesn’t shout out when stock will surge in price.

-Below, in my opinion, are the whispers that matter if you want to catch a stock before it soars to the top.
+The whispers below matter if you want to catch a stock before it soars to the top.

 As a retail day trader, you profit from volatility in the market.
-Similarity, if the markets are flat or trending sideways, you will not make any money.
+Similarly, you will not make any money if the markets are flat or trending sideways.

-Typically, the stocks that move fast are those with a very low float.
+Typically, the stocks that move fast have a very low float.
 By definition, “float” means the number of shares available for trading.

 For example, as of October 2020, Apple had 17.09 billion shares in the market to buy and sell.
 Because of this large number, we consider Apple a “mega cap” stock.

 Moreover, these “mega-cap” stocks generally don’t move much during the day because you’d need substantial volume and deep pockets to trade.